 - Potentially lower interest rates.
-Creditworthy borrowers may qualify for a lower interest rate with a private lender than they’d receive with a federal student loan.
+Creditworthy borrowers may qualify for a lower interest rate with a private lender than with a federal student loan.

 - No funding fee.
 Federal student loans often have a disbursement fee; private student lenders generally don’t charge a disbursement or origination fee.

 - Variable-rate options.
-Private lenders may offer variable-rate loans, which generally start with a lower interest rate than fixed-rate loans.
-However, there’s a risk the rate will increase in the future.
+Private lenders may offer variable-rate loans.
+Currently, many of these start with a lower interest rate than fixed-rate loans, but there’s a risk the rate will increase in the future.

 - Interest rate discounts.
-Federal and private student loans often offer a 0.25 percent interest rate discount if you sign up for autopay.
+Federal and private student loans often offer a 0.25% interest rate discount if you sign up for autopay.
 Private lenders may offer additional discount opportunities.

 - Credit requirements.
 Your income, credit score and other factors could impact your eligibility, interest rate and maximum loan amount.

 - No access to federal benefits or programs.
 Private student loans aren’t eligible for federal repayment plans or subsidies.
-They also aren’t eligible for forgiveness, cancellation, discharge, forbearance or deferment programs.
+They also aren’t eligible for the government’s forgiveness, cancellation, discharge, forbearance or deferment programs.

 - Fewer hardship options.
 Private lenders might not offer borrowers forbearance or deferment options when borrowers have trouble making payments.